Purlie Victorious: History

 The play premiered in 1961 on Broadway, initially at the Cort Theatre, before finishing out its 261-performance run at the Longacre Theatre.
 The production was nominated for one Tony Award for Godfrey Cambridge in the category Best Featured Actor in a Play.
 The production was directed by Howard da Silva, produced by Philip Rose, and costumed by Ann Roth.
 Martin Luther King Jr. was photographed with the cast after attending a performance, as they celebrated the play's 100th performance.

 After the first New York production closed in May 1962, Davis and Dee took the play on tour, presenting it in Chicago July 9 through August 5, 1962 at the Edgewater Beach Playhouse.

 A filmed version of the play, titled Gone Are the Days! was released in 1963.
 Davis, Dee, Cambridge, Richards, Alda, and Brooke reprised their roles from the Broadway production.

 In 1970, with little involvement from Davis, his play was turned into a Broadway musical, titled Purlie.
 The production was well received and was nominated for five Tony Awards including Best Musical.

 In 2002, an industry reading was held by Davis and theater producer Jeffrey Richards, with Ruby Dee in the role of Idella Landy, Harold Perrineau ("Oz") as Purlie Victorious, Kerri Washington as Lutiebelle Gussie Mae Jenkins, George Grizzard as Ol' Cap'n Cotchipee, Robert Sella as Charley Cotchipee, Erick Devine as the Sheriff, Andrew McGinn as the Deputy, Doug E. Doug as Gitlow and Whoopi Goldberg as Missy Judson.

 Kara Young accepts the 2024 Tony Award for Best Featured Actress in a Play for her performance as Lutiebelle Gussie Mae Jenkins in the 2023 Broadway Revival of Purlie Victorious.

 The play was revived on Broadway in a production directed by Kenny Leon that stars Leslie Odom Jr., Kara Young, and Vanessa Bell Calloway.
 It began previews at the Music Box Theatre on September 7, 2023 and officially opened on September 27 for a limited engagement through January 7, 2024.
 It was later extended through February 4.
-The Broadway revival's scenery and costumes were designed by Derek McLane and Emilio Sosa, respectively; lighting and sound by Adam Honore and Peter Fitzgerald; and produced by Jeffrey Richards, Hunter Arnold, Lesie Odom Jr., and Louise Gund.
+The Broadway revival's scenery and costumes were designed by Derek McLane and Emilio Sosa, respectively; lighting and sound by Adam Honoré and Peter Fitzgerald; and produced by Jeffrey Richards, Hunter Arnold, Lesie Odom Jr., and Louise Gund.

 Televised performance

-A television capture of the 2023 Broadway Revival was filmed at the Music Box Theatre on January 23rd, 2024, and aired on May 24, 2024 as part of the PBS Great Performances series, with the original 2023 Broadway cast.
+A television capture of the 2023 Broadway Revival was filmed at the Music Box Theatre on January 23, 2024, and aired on May 24, 2024 as part of the PBS Great Performances series, with the original 2023 Broadway cast.
 Producer and cast member Leslie Odom Jr. was responsible for initiating the process and funding most of the production costs.